tgy/spkid-domadapt/report/compensation-techniques.md

-Unlike feature standardization, feature warping guarantees that the warped feature distributions are Gaussian, although this may lead to a suboptimal mapping when the real distribution is non-Gaussian.
+Unlike feature standardization, feature warping guarantees that the warped feature distributions are Gaussian, although this may lead to a suboptimal mapping when the real distribution is non-Gaussian. \newline

-Feature warping has now become the standard for compensation at the cepstral feature level.
+It has become the standard for cepstral feature normalization.

 ## Hyperparameter model conditioning